Experience healthier, better-looking legs with treatment for varicose veins in Boca Raton

 Varicose veins often develop as a result of standing or sitting for prolonged periods of time, like during travel or work.

-A number of other factors will also increase your risk of developing varicose veins, such as:
+Factors that will also increase your risk of developing

 - Family history of venous insufficiency